-File this under one of the more head-scratching, disturbing decisions and a complete failure of discipline by the New York Yankees if the rumblings are indeed true.
+File this under one of the more head-scratching, disturbing decisions made by the New York Yankees before Major League Baseball ultimately stepped in.

-The two fans who interfered with Mookie Betts during Game 4 of the 2024 World Series at Yankee Stadium on Tuesday night told ESPN that they would be allowed back into the venue for Wednesday night’s Game 5.
+The two fans who interfered with Mookie Betts during Game 4 of the 2024 World Series at Yankee Stadium on Tuesday night told ESPN that they would be allowed back into the venue for Wednesday night’s Game 5 — a notion that was still on until roughly six hours before first pitch when the league stepped in and banned the two.

-Gleyber Torres led off Game 4 with a fly ball down the right field line that meandered into foul territory, but was still playable for the Dodgers’ outfielder.
-Betts leapt at the side wall and made the catch with his glove encroaching into the seats.
+Gleyber Torres led off Game 4 with a fly ball down the right field line that meandered into foul territory but was still playable for the Dodgers’ outfielder.
+Betts leaped at the side wall and made the catch with his glove encroaching into the seats.

 That was when season-ticket holders Austin Capobianco and his friend, John Peter, grabbed Betts — Capobianco got both hands on the outfielder’s glove and began trying to pry it open while Peter held his wrist.
 All the while, Betts awkwardly flailed in an attempt to show right-field umpire Mark Carlson that he had indeed caught the ball.